RiverRuby/digital-garden/content/software/WebAuthn.md

 - [Semaphore](https://github.com/semaphore-protocol/semaphore/tree/main/packages/heyauthn)
 	- Using WebAuthn to store semaphore identities for easier access to ZK applications
 	- Security is equivalent to guessing a UUID, which should be secure enough for initial applications until better support
-	- Can make much better with PRF,
+	- Can make much better with PRF

 - [[The Wonders of WebAuthn PRF]]
-	-
+	- The upcoming PRF extension can power so many cool things!